Cosmictrigger01/python/README.md

 # String Searcher

 Simple python script to search for a string in multiple files and folders.
-Mainly made for CTFs, to search downloaded website code for flags🏴
+Mainly made for CTFs, to search downloaded website code for flags.🏴